 As recently reviewed (Kebschull and Zador, 2018), it is possible to track many individual strains in a complex heterogenous population using DNA barcodes.
 We therefore introduced a complex pool of random barcodes into one of the two haploid parental strains, such that each cell of that parental type bears a specific random barcode, as described previously (Díaz-Mejía et al., 2018; Yan et al., 2008) (Figure S1, see Methods for details).

 After generating a barcoded pool in the wild-type parental strain background, we crossed this pool en masse to a previously-generated “ABC-16 strain” bearing knockouts for all sixteen of the ABC transporters that have been implicated in multidrug resistance (Suzuki et al., 2011).
-The ABC-16 strain had previously been engineered to contain all markers necessary to perform mating, sporulation, and selection for haploid cells, while the barcoded wild-type parent provided the marker necessary to select for cells carrying a barcoded HO locus (Methods).
+The ABC-16 strain had previously been engineered to contain all SGA markers necessary to perform mating, sporulation, and selection for haploid cells, while the barcoded wild-type parent provided the marker necessary to select for cells carrying a barcoded HO locus (Methods).
 After mating, sporulation, and selection for barcoded haploid progeny of the cross, we used automated colony-picking to isolate an arrayed collection of ~5,000 MATa and ~5,000 MATα segregants in 384-well plates.
 This step generated an engineered population in which each individual haploid strain bears a random subset of knockout alleles for the target set of 16 ABC transporters.

 For each strain in the collection of barcoded multi-knockout progeny, we obtained the genotype at all sixteen knockout loci and determined the identifier barcode.
 For genotyping, we exploited the fact that each knockout locus in the ABC-16 strain bears a locus-identifying barcode, as described previously for the YKO yeast deletion collection (Giaever et al., 2002; Suzuki et al., 2011).
 We adapted the previously-described row-column-plate PCR (RCP-PCR) strategy (Yachie et al., 2016), in which barcodes in each segregant are amplified together with additional PCR-introduced index tags that identify the plate, row, and column of origin for each amplification product (Methods; Figure 1).
 Thus, a single next generation sequencing experiment can reveal both the strain-specific tracking barcode at the HO locus and the identity of every gene deleted in the segregant at each plate location (Methods; Figure 1).